5 min read

 For perishable goods, poor inventory management can lead to spoilage and unnecessary waste.
 If you underestimate stock levels, you may not list enough on your storefront, leaving potential sales on the table.

-Having an accurate system in place ensures you order and sell efficiently, reducing waste while maximizing profits.
+Having an accurate and reliable inventory system in place ensures you order and sell efficiently, reducing waste while maximizing profits.

-How Local Line helps you stay in control of inventory
+How Local Line helps you stay in control of your farm’s inventory

 Local Line provides powerful inventory management tools that help farmers, food hubs, and producers maintain accuracy, streamline sales, and avoid costly mistakes.
-Here’s how:
+Here’s how Local Line helps you prevent overselling and stockouts:

-With Local Line, you can track inventory in real time based on how you sell your products.
-Whether you sell by unit, weight, or a combination of both, your stock automatically updates as customers place orders.
+With Local Line, you can track farm inventory in real time based on how you sell your products.
+Whether you sell by unit, sell by weight, or a combination of both, your stock automatically updates as customers place orders.

 For example, if you sell steaks, you should track them by unit (e.g., 30 steaks available).
 However, if each steak varies in weight, you may also want to sell by price per pound.
 Local Line’s "Needs Approval" feature allows you to finalize the weight before charging the customer.
 This ensures you’re pricing accurately while keeping your inventory numbers aligned.